flowiseai/flowise

 What system dynamics does Flowise have?

-Flowise exhibits 3 data pools (Flow Definitions, Assistant Instances), 2 feedback loops, 3 control points, 2 delays.
-The feedback loops handle retry and recursive.
+Flowise exhibits 4 data pools (Assistant Configuration Database, Usage Quota Cache), 3 feedback loops, 4 control points, 3 delays.
+The feedback loops handle retry and circuit-breaker.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does Flowise use?